Value Stream Mapping: Definition, Steps and Examples

 Source: wikipedia

-The inputs for a values stream map include all the resources you leverage to produce goods or services.
+The inputs for a values stream map include all the resources you use to produce goods or services.
 The route you follow consists of value adding steps, as well as their attendant non-value-adding steps.
 And your map will also follow information flows.

 - Delays that hold up the process